 Adjustable Beds Vs Regular Beds

-When you compare the functionality of an adjustable to that of basic bed, you don’t need to be an expert to recognize the major shift in features, functionality, and technology.
+When you compare the functionality of an adjustable to that of basic mattress foundation, you don’t need to be an expert to recognize the major shift in features, functionality, and technology.
 It’s much more than just a bed that moves and changes positions…

 The origins of adjustable beds trace back to hospitals where they were first used to help adjust the bed position for patients who needed to sleep in a particular position for either comfort or recovery.
 Over the years, their benefits became too great to ignore and as a result, adjustable beds slowly made their way into modern American homes.